Emergency Evacuation Plan

 • Be prepared to signal your presence from a window.
 Do not break glass unless absolutely necessary, as outside smoke may be drawn inside.

-1. Notify emergency responders from a safe distance away from the building by calling
+• Notify emergency responders from a safe distance away from the building using one of the following methods:

 • Security company: 25 33 66 44